Self-dual compact gauged baby skyrmions in a continuous medium: BPS skyrmions in magnetic media: compactons

 {Figure \ref{Fig02}} shows the profiles for the gauge field $a(r)$, magnetic field $B(r)$ and energy density $\varepsilon _{\Sigma}(r)$, {all of them well-behaved functions and in according to the respective behaviors previously found at the boundary values.
 The gauge field $a(r)$ profiles acquire a plateau format around $r_{0}$ that affect directly the profiles of both the magnetic field and $\varepsilon _{\Sigma}(r)$, i.e., because of the plateau, they acquire a ringlike shape centered at the origin.
-We also note that when} $\alpha $ increases, the profiles become more localized around $r_{0}$. {On the other hand, the role played by the parameter $m$ is better understood by examining Fig. \ref{Fig04}.
-We have verified that for a fixed $m$,} the gauge field engenders $\left(2 m-1\right) $-plateaus {that define, in the profiles of both} $B(r)$ and $\varepsilon _{\Sigma}(r)$, an equal number of {outer rings} around its center. {For a more precise} overview of these features, we depict in Fig. \ref{Fig03} the effects induced in the magnetic field profiles by the dielectric function (\ref{df1}) for different values of $\alpha $ and $m$. {It is notorious how $\alpha$ controls the magnetic field distribution} around the origin. {That is, the size of the inner region to the ringlike structures increases as $\alpha $ grows; that effect arises because the rings agglomerate around $r_{0}$ when $\alpha$ growths (see left and middle plots in Fig. \ref{Fig03}).
-In addition, we see the explicit formation of $2m-1$ outer rings,} corresponding to the same quantity of plateaus engendered in the gauge profile.
+We also note that when} $\alpha $ increases, the profiles become more localized around $ r_{0}$. {On the other hand, the role played by the parameter $m$ is better understood by examining Fig. \ref{Fig04}.
+We have verified that for a fixed $ m$,} the gauge field engenders $\left(2 m-1\right) $-plateaus {that define, in the profiles of both} $B(r)$ and $\varepsilon _{\Sigma}(r)$, an equal number of {outer rings} around its center. {For a more precise} overview of these features, we depict in Fig. \ref{Fig03} the effects induced in the magnetic field profiles by the magnetic permeability (\ref{df1}) for different values of $\alpha $ and $m$.
+It is notorious how $\alpha$ controls the magnetic field distribution around the origin.
+That is, the size of the inner region to the ringlike structures increases as $\alpha $ grows; that effect arises because the rings agglomerate around $r_{0}$ when $\alpha$ growths (see left and middle plots in Fig. \ref{Fig03}).
+In addition, we see the explicit formation of $2m-1$ outer rings, corresponding to the same quantity of plateaus engendered in the gauge profile.

-Therefore, our results show how the dielectric function { (\ref{df1}), associated with the extra nonlinearity induced by the $\chi ^4$ model, provides interesting new features to the compact skyrmions belonging to the restricted gauged baby Skyrme model.}
+Therefore, our results show how the magnetic permeability (\ref{df1}), induced by the kinklike soliton of the ${\chi^4}$-model, provides new features to the profiles of both the magnetic field and the BPS energy density of the compact skyrmions originally at the vacuum, i.e., when $ \Sigma(\chi)=1$.